 Pursuant to Article 4, Section 7(b) of the Florida Constitution of 1968, once the Governor issues a suspension order, the case is then turned over to the Florida Senate who may then “in proceedings prescribed by law, remove from office or reinstate the suspended official.”

 Pursuant to this constitutional authority, the Legislature has enacted statutes which address the executive suspension and removal process in Part V, Chapter 112, Florida Statutes, with the procedures of the removal process contained in Senate Rule 12.

 Pursuant to these statutes and rules, Ms. Ayala would be afforded a hearing before a subcommittee, who would then make a recommendation to the full Senate, who would then vote to either remove her or reinstate her.
 Given the Republican makeup of the Senate, I would not be surprised if they decided to remove her – although it would be politically perilous given the racial undercurrents that would come with removing the first duly elected African-American State Attorney in Florida history.

 My Two Cents

-If you were to ask me in a vacuum if I supported the death penalty, I would probably say no; that my experience as a criminal defense attorney has taught me the death penalty is problematic, that the criminal justice system is racially biased, and law enforcement eagerness often results in wrongful executions.
+If you were to ask me in a vacuum if I supported the death penalty, I would probably say no; that my experience as a criminal defense attorney has taught me the death penalty is problematic, that the criminal justice system is racially biased, and law enforcement eagerness often results in wrongful convictions.
 It was a position I expressed in my first blog post ever when I authored Denying the Certainty of Death and opined that a life sentence was a better punishment than the death penalty.

 But I’m a little different now and in those cases where there is no residual doubt, such as the cases of John Couey who kidnaped, raped, and then buried Jessica Lunsford alive or of Markeith Loyd, who was videotaped executing Officer Clayton in cold blood, I would not oppose the death penalty.